National professional enquiry project

-As part of the National Approach to Professional Learning and to support the development of the new school curriculum, the Welsh Government is funding regional consortia and three higher education institution (HEI) partners (Bangor University, Cardiff Metropolitan University and UWTSD) to develop a national programme of teacher professional enquiry.
+As part of the National Approach to Professional Learning, the Professional Learning Journey and to support the development of the new school curriculum, the Welsh Government is working with regional consortia and higher education institution (HEI) partners to develop a national programme of teacher professional enquiry.

 During the spring and summer terms, pioneers began to work with cluster schools to extend and deepen their professional enquiry skills beyond their own setting.
 The pioneers led three enquiry cycles during year 1.
 To support pioneers to become professional enquirers, HEIs have developed their understanding of relevant enquiry methods, data collection and the ethical considerations needed to engage in the enquiry process.

 Phase 2 (2019 to 2020): Consolidation and Enrichment